damilolah/gettingAndCleaningData/CodeBook.md

 [67] "fBodyBodyGyroMag-std()"      "fBodyBodyGyroJerkMag-std()"

 DESCRIPTION

+Activity:
-Activity: This is the activity being performed, while measurements were taken by the accelerometers from the Samsung device.
+This is the activity being performed, while measurements were taken by the accelerometers from the Samsung device.

+Subject:
-Subject: This is the identification number of the subject in the test.
+This is the identification number of the subject in the test.

-The rest variables are the measurements taken on the subject while performing an activity.
+Each of the remaining variables stands a measurement taken on the subject while performing an activity.